annaliarosed/e-commerce/README.md

   - Would have made 'better' (more informative and better designed) states for loading, error and empty.
 - Would have made the shopping cart more complex and informative to the user.
 - Add animations to the card flipping to the description side and other animations.
+- Site is not mobile friendly currently, would fix this as well with more time.